New Day Dawning

-Many dismissed such effort as an impossible tightrope act, pointing out that one cannot serve two masters.
+Many dismissed any such effort as an impossible tightrope act, pointing out that one cannot serve two masters.

-One former-employee friend vowed, after abysmal experience with manager and eventual firing, never to set foot on property again until old management was gone.
+One former-employee friend vowed, after an abysmal experience with manager and eventual firing, not to set foot on property again until old management was gone.

 Strange but True Dept.:

-One-winged angel cannot fly! >
+The one-winged angel could not fly! >

 There's a clue, Sherlock.

-Changes under future, open-minded stewardship
+Changes under a future, open-minded stewardship

-Insulating bathhouse would further reduce electric use and firewood.
-Its ceiling has so far stayed uninsulated because ancient wiring sheathing in attic crawl space is so brittle it can't be safely buried under batting.
+Insulating the bathhouse would further reduce electric use and firewood.
+Its ceiling has so far stayed uninsulated because ancient wiring sheathing in

+in attic crawl space is so brittle it can't be safely buried under batting.

 Tile work by Monica; centerpiece